List of awards and nominations received by Sudeepa

-The following is a list of awards and nominations received by Sudeepa, Indian actor and director who is most well-known for his work in the Kannada language film industry.
-Notably, Sudeep has won four Filmfare Awards South and is the only actor to have won three consecutive Filmfare Awards to date.
+The following is a list of awards and nominations received by Sudeepa, Indian actor and director who is most well known for his work in the Kannada language film industry.
+Notably, Sudeepa has won four Filmfare Awards South and is the only actor to have won three consecutive Filmfare Awards to date.

 Filmfare Awards South

 The Filmfare Awards South is part of the Filmfare Awards, which are awarded to people working in the South Indian film industry, including the Tamil, Telugu, Malayalam and Kannada film industries.
 Sudeep is the only actor to date to have won three consecutive FilmFare Awards.

 Karnataka State Film Awards

 The Karnataka State Film Awards are the most important awards given for Kannada cinema.
 They are given annually by the Government of Karnataka.
 The winners are selected by a jury headed by a chairman.

 South Indian International Movie Awards (SIIMA)

-The South Indian International Movie Awards (SIIMA) honours artists in the [South Indian film industry.
+The South Indian International Movie Awards (SIIMA) honours artists in the South Indian film industry.